JC-Personal-Sites/03-PinkPantherBackEnd/buildHistory.md

 - moved the app to version 2 as implementing authenication, .env file and structure like used previously.
 - re-installed all dependancies to latest versions.

+## 07-02-2024
+- renamed repo from 03-PinkPantherBackEnd to justCoder-Node-Server

 ## outstanding jobs
 - Moved to GITHub Issues